Manishchugh79/daobot/README.md

 # DAOBOT
 - Java DAO (Data Access Object) Generics.

 - Based in GORM (Grails ORM) Criteria Builder.
+For more information about the criteria methods [Click here](http://grails.github.io/grails-doc/3.1.x/ref/Domain%20Classes/createCriteria.html).
+NOTE: Some methods are not supported (yet).

 - Database Queries made easy to read and to maintain.